zhangjiang1203/KVOTestModel/Pods/LookinServer/README.md

 To use Lookin macOS app, you need to integrate LookinServer (iOS Framework of Lookin) into your iOS project.

 > **Warning**
-Never integrate LookinServer in Release building configuration.
+> 1. Never integrate LookinServer in Release building configuration.
+> 2. Do not use versions earlier than 1.0.6, as it contains a critical bug that could lead to online incidents in your project: https://qxh1ndiez2w.feishu.cn/wiki/Z9SpwT7zWiqvYvkBe7Lc6Disnab

 ## via CocoaPods:
 ### Swift Project